Edge-Learning-Machine/Desk-LM/README.md

 - select_columns, array of names of the columns to be selected as features (all the others are discarded)
 - skip_columns, array of names of the columns to be skipped (ignored, if select_feature_columns is set)
 - target_column, name of the target column
+- time_series_column, name of the column for the time series.
+It is used only for time series computation and is mutually exclusive with all the other column options
 - sep, .csv file separator string/char
 - decimal, .csv file decimal number separator
 - test_size, integer (number of samples for the test), or float (fraction of the total samples to be used as test)